SS Minnekahda: Immigrant liner

 Minnekahda's first voyage as a passenger liner was another charter to American Line for a single round trip.
 She left New York on 31 March 1921, called at Naples and Hamburg, and returned to New York.
 On 21 May that year she entered regular Atlantic Transport Line service between New York and Hamburg.

 When Minnekahda docked in New York on 26 July 1922, a squad of 30 US Customs personnel searched her and inspected her disembarking passengers and crew.
 Her Quartermaster was found in possession of undeclared diamonds and other jewelry worth a total of $10,000, and was arrested on suspicion of smuggling.

-Many of Minnekahda's westbound passengers were migrants from Europe to the USA.
+Many of Minnekahda's westbound passengers were migrants from Europe to the United States.
 In one sailing from Hamburg via Southampton to New York in October 1923 she carried 827 passengers, most of whom were German migrants.

 On 30 November 1924 Minnekahda ran aground off the German coast near Hamburg.
-2,500 tons of her cargo was unloaded onto lighters, and by 3 December she had been refloated.
+After 2,500 tons of her cargo was unloaded onto lighters, and she was refloated by 3 December 1924.
 Tugs assisted her to reach Hamburg.
 Her final voyage from Hamburg began on 10 January 1925.

 Tourist liner

 In 1921 the US Congress had adopted the Emergency Quota Act, which set quotas to limit immigration to the US from each country.
 In April 1924 it passed the Immigration Act of 1924, which significantly reduced those quotas.
 In March 1925 Atlantic Transport Line announced that it would reduce Minnekahda's passenger accommodation to 750 berths, all tourist class.
 The company changed her European port of departure from Hamburg to London, and announced that she would now bring British tourists to the US.
 Her new route included a call at Boulogne.
 The return fare was £38 per passenger.
 Her first voyage on her new route started on 24 March 1925.
 In the 1925 tourist season she made ten round trips and carried 6,228 tourists.

 On 4 and 5 December 1925 on a westbound voyage from London to New York, Minnekahda encountered a "hurricane-force" storm that tore away 15 ft of railing from the after part of her deck.
 On 8 December she docked in New York, and US Customs officers immediately came aboard and searched her.
 Her officers complained at the roughness of the search, turning passengers' luggage "topsy-turvy".
 The Ship's Clerk said that Customs officers entered his cabin in his absence, threw his two suitcases on the floor and broke the locks.

-Although announced in March 1925, Minnekahda's refit to 750 tourist berths was undertaken in the winter of 1925–26, in Boulogne.
+Although announced in March 1925, Minnekahda's refit to 750 tourist berths was undertaken in the winter of 1925–1926, in Boulogne.
 A new boat deck was added to increase her promenade space, and her cabins and bathrooms were improved.